pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 - You can now log into your newly created OpenShift cluster using kubeadmin and the password created during the installation.
 ![Login to OpenShift](images/OCP06.png)

-- You will now be at the Home page of your OpenShift cluster.
+- You will now be at the Homepage of your OpenShift cluster.

 ![OpenShift Cluster Home](images/OCP07.png)